GLOBAL MARKETS-World stocks on course for best month in four years

 the Fed could deliver an interest rate increase in December.

-the door open to raise interest rates for the first time since
+Wednesday, it left the door open to raise interest rates for the

 In currencies, the dollar fell against the yen after the BOJ